UrbanOS-Public/charts/.github/pull_request_template.md

 ## Reminders

 - [ ] Did you up the relevant chart version numbers?
 (If appropriate)
+  - [ ] If chart versions have been updated, have you run `helm dependency update` in /charts/urban-os and commited the Chart.lock file?
 - [ ] If chart values added, were default values provided in the chart?
 (Will `helm template` pass?)
-- [ ] If chart versions have been updated, have you run `helm dependency update` in /charts/urban-os and commited the Chart.lock file?
+  - [ ] Additionally, was the list of values in the chart readme documentation updated to reflect the changes?